loris-verga/TheDualityOfSimilarity/_includes/intro.md

   {% include basic_plots/mean_stylo_cosine_dist_across_groups_of_link_sentiment.html %}

   <p>
-    The difference is statistically significant : negative interactions occur between slightly more stylometrically distant communities.  <br>
+    The difference is statistically significant : negative interactions occur between slightly more stylometrically distant communities.
 But the effect size is small: about <b>0.77 vs. 0.75</b>.
   </p>
   <p>
     Even though the t-test returns <b>p ≤ 0.05</b> (allowing us to reject the null), the absolute difference (<b>≈ 0.017</b>) is minimal.